 FedEx to Ship First Wave of Moderna COVID-19 Vaccines Across the United States

-Hong Kong SAR, China, Dec 22, 2020 — FedEx Express (FedEx), a subsidiary of FedEx Corp.
-(NYSE: FDX) and one of the world’s largest express transportation companies, announced today that operations are in motion to transport Moderna’s COVID-19 vaccines for McKesson Corp. throughout the United States.
+MEMPHIS, Tenn.
+December 19, 2020 – FedEx Express, a subsidiary of FedEx Corp.
+(NYSE: FDX) and the world’s largest express transportation company, announced today that operations are in motion to transport Moderna’s COVID-19 vaccines for McKesson Corp. throughout the United States.

 Following the Food and Drug Administration’s approval of Emergency Use Authorization for the Moderna COVID-19 vaccine, FedEx Express will begin transport of the vaccine and kits of supplies for administration of the vaccine, using its FedEx Priority Overnight® service supported by FedEx Priority Alert® advanced monitoring.
 After months of preparation and close planning with McKesson, Operation Warp Speed and state and local officials, the COVID-19 vaccines will begin moving to dosing centers throughout the United States.
 FedEx continues to work closely with its healthcare customers on plans for additional vaccine shipments and the transportation of critical vaccine-related supplies.